Nemanja-Miric/algorithms-c/README.md

 # algorithms-c
-Implementation of different algorithms in C23
+Implementation of different algorithms and data structures in C23

+-   ## Algorithms
+    -   Counting sort

+-   ## Data Structures